Evolutionary algorithm: No free lunch theorem

 The no free lunch theorem of optimization states that all optimization strategies are equally effective when the set of all optimization problems is considered.
 Under the same condition, no evolutionary algorithm is fundamentally better than another.
 This can only be the case if the set of all problems is restricted.
 This is exactly what is inevitably done in practice.
 Therefore, to improve an EA, it must exploit problem knowledge in some form (e.g. by choosing a certain mutation strength or a problem-adapted coding).
 Thus, if two EAs are compared, this constraint is implied.
 In addition, an EA can use problem specific knowledge by, for example, not randomly generating the entire start population, but creating some individuals through heuristics or other procedures.
 Another possibility to tailor an EA to a given problem domain is to involve suitable heuristics, local search procedures or other problem-related procedures in the process of generating the offspring.
 This form of extension of an EA is also known as a memetic algorithm.
 Both extensions play a major role in practical applications, as they can speed up the search process and make it more robust.

+Curse of dimensionality in black-box optimization

+A related limitation arises in black-box optimization when only weak regularity assumptions are made about the objective function.
+For classes of $d$-dimensional Hölder-continuous functions, worst-case information-based complexity results imply that the error obtainable from $n$ function evaluations decreases only at a rate governed by the dimension.
+In particular, for Lipschitz-continuous black-box functions the worst-case error is of order $n^{-1/d}$, so that guaranteeing an error below $\varepsilon$ can require a number of function evaluations of order $\varepsilon^{-d}$.
+This exponential dependence on the dimension is an instance of the curse of dimensionality.

+Like the no free lunch theorem, this result limits what can be guaranteed without additional problem structure, although the two results have different mathematical foundations.
+In the Lipschitz case, adaptivity or randomization does not in general remove the unfavorable worst-case dependence on dimension.
+Novak and Ritter also investigated global optimization based on hyperbolic cross points as a structured sampling approach.